robot297/JAG_3_2019/grades/Lab 3 Questions.md

 ### Question 1 MPG

  Write a program to calculate the MPG for a car journey.
- (MPG = Miles per gallon, calculate by dividing number of miles by number of gallons of gas used).
+ (MPG = Miles per gallon, calculate by dividing number of miles, by number of gallons of gas used).

  Write a method called mpg that has two arguments, in the following order:
  - a double to represent the number of miles driven, and